-The problem: Studs were removed from a load-bearing wall so a doorway could be inserted.
-In the same wall, part of the top plate was removed for the plumbing vent stack.
-There was some sagging due to the original wall studs being a little too short, which wasn’t a serious issue, but something we were able to address with the wall opened up.
+The previous owner removed studs from a load-bearing wall to allow for a doorway.
+In the same wall, he completely removed part of the top plate for the plumbing vent stack.
+The original wall studs were a bit too short, causing some sagging.
+This wasn’t a serious issue, but it was something we could address with the wall opened up.

-The solution: As part of our overall renovation, an even larger section of the wall was removed.
-It was replaced by a beam comprised of two 2x10s which now carry the load.
+As part of our overall renovation, the contractors removed an even larger section of the wall.
+A beam comprised of two 2x10s now carries the load.

 The plumbing was re-routed.
-An accurately sized hole was drilled through the top plate so the vent stack could run through it.
-The wall was reinforced with additional studs which helped to level the joists above.
-The load is carried by the foundation block walls and one of the new stud walls in the basement.
+The vent stack now runs through an accurately sized hole drilled in the top plate.
+Additional studs reinforce the wall and help level the joists above.
+This load is carried by the foundation block walls and one of the new stud walls in the basement.

 Compensating for a removed structural wall

 Oddly, he built a lower ceiling using a framework of 2 x 4’s and drywall.
 The 2 x 4’s were installed below the level of the top plate–I guess so the ceiling was all the same height– so he could have replaced the top plate with a 2×8 beam without sacrificing any head room at all.
-Likely a beam of 2×10′s or greater would have been required for this span, but even that would have only protruded a couple of inches below the lower ceiling.
+This span would likely require a beam of 2×10′s or greater, but even that would have only protruded a couple of inches below the lower ceiling.

-A stud wall was built under the I-beam, but it is the steel that carries the load.
-New joists were installed between this wall and the other wall detailed above.
+A stud wall was built under the I-beam, but it is the steel that actually carries the load.
+New joists installed between this new wall and the other wall now carry the load of the upper floor.
 The old joists are no longer necessary for carrying any load, but remain in place.

 More structural reinforcement: the second floor hallway

 Meanwhile, in the hallway, we learned some more secrets of the house’s past which revealed more inadequate structure.
 The upper hallway is open, overlooking the stairs.
 Where there should be a beam supporting the second floor joists across the stair opening, there was only two 2x4s which appear to have been a top plate at one time as the stud locations were clearly marked.
-Apparently, the staircase is not original to the house.
-If I had to guess, I would assume that access to the attic had been achieved via retracting attic stairs, and the proper stair case was installed at a later date.
+It seems the staircase may not be original to the house.

 Restoring the underlying structure of this house started shortly after we moved in (2003) and continued to the Spring of 2009.
 Considering our “home inspection” focused solely on structure and apparently revealed no issues, we were completely blindsided by the scope of the repairs that were necessary.
-The cost of the repairs was folded in with the cost of extensive renovations that have enhanced the value of our house.
-However, had it not been for the structural issues, we would not have had to renovate so extensively.
+Had it not been for the structural issues, we would not have had to renovate so extensively.
 It is far easier and much less expensive to do things right the first time.
 A few hundred dollars worth of lumber would have saved tens of thousands of dollars worth of demolition and construction.